-Please review your State's SSDQ compliance levels and Narrative Overview and identify if changes are needed for the upcoming fiscal year.
+Please review your State's SSDQ compliance levels and narrative overview and identify if changes are needed for the upcoming fiscal year.
+You must also update the newly added Crash VIN Accuracy category rating.
 You must select 'yes' to make changes.